Medicine Acceptance Rates: G5 Universities

 FAQs

-The Cambridge Medicine acceptance rate is around 15.6%, one of the highest among the G5.
+The Cambridge Medicine acceptance rate is currently 17.6%, one of the highest among the G5.
 Cambridge offers more places for Medicine than Oxford, which contributes to its higher acceptance and offer rates.

-The Imperial Medicine acceptance rate is about 9.9%.
-Despite having the highest offer rate (18.7%) among the G5, a large number of offer-holders choose to study elsewhere, resulting in a lower acceptance rate.
+The Imperial Medicine acceptance rate is about 10%.
+Despite a high offer rate (~19%), a large number of offer-holders choose to study elsewhere, resulting in a lower acceptance rate.

-Based on offer and acceptance rates, Oxford is the hardest G5 university to get into for Medicine, with both rates under 10%.
+Based on offer and acceptance rates, Oxford is the hardest G5 university to get into for Medicine.
 The Oxford Medicine acceptance rate is the lowest among the group.

 Cambridge offers more places for Medicine than Oxford due to the size of its medical faculty.
 This results in a higher Cambridge Medicine acceptance rate, despite a similar number of applicants.